bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] The types on all attributes is consistent with design and is correct
 - [ ] There is no usage of the model as a DTO anywhere ( to transfer data or as a temporary mutation object)

-## Queries
-- [ ] All queries are based on the FlexibleSearch framework
-- [ ] Queries are as direct as possible - all necessary parameters must be provided
-- [ ] Fetch and iterate is avoided
-- [ ] Queries are parameterized and not concatenating values into the query
-- [ ] Queries are only used in DAO objects
-- [ ] All DAO objects are inheriting the **de.hybris.platform.servicelayer.internal.dao.DefaultGenericDao** except where necessary to diverge
-- [ ] All methods on DAO objects do not return a null result

 ## Dependency Management
 - [ ] Use of XML-based configuration
-- [ ] No usage of component scanning using the @Component annotation
+- [ ] No usage of component scanning using the @Component annotation except for the definition of controllers using @Controller
 - [ ] No usage of JavaConfig
 - [ ] Mandatory dependencies are injected via the constructor and not setters (@Required is deprecated)
 - [ ] Dependencies must be injected in configuration file or using @Resource